purpleidea/mgmt/docs/resources.md

 The source property points to a source file or directory path that we wish to copy over and use as the desired contents for our resource.

-### State

-The state property describes the action we'd like to apply for the resource.
-The possible values are: `exists` and `absent`.

 ### Recurse